-Logical Sector Numbers (LSN) shall be assigned contiguously from LSN 0, starting from the first PSN of the first Data Zone to the end of the last Data Zone.
+Logical Sector Numbers (LSN) shall be assigned contiguously increasing by one from LSN 0, starting from the first PSN of the first Data Zone to the end of the last Data Zone.
 The relation between LSN and PSN shall be: LSN = PSN - (030000).